How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 Step-by-Step Repair Instructions

-On the WDT730PAHZ, the middle spray arm feeds through a tower that clips into the upper rack — homeowners constantly overlook it when cleaning spray arms because it’s easy to mistake the clog for an upper rack alignment issue.
+On the WDT730PAHZ, the middle spray arm feeds through a tower that clips into the upper rack — homeowners often overlook it when cleaning spray arms, mistaking the clog for an upper rack alignment issue.
 Pull that rack all the way out and spin the tower spray arm by hand; if it’s stiff or won’t rotate freely, that arm alone can kill wash performance on the entire top and middle zones.

 Step 1: Remove and Inspect the Filter Assembly

-Pull out the lower rack and locate the cylindrical filter in the center of the tub floor.
+Start by pulling out the lower rack and locating the cylindrical filter in the center of the tub floor.
 Twist the upper filter counterclockwise and lift it out along with the flat mesh screen beneath it.
 Rinse both pieces under warm running water and use a soft brush to clear any packed food debris from the mesh.
-If the mesh is torn or the plastic housing is cracked, replace the filter assembly — a damaged filter allows food particles to recirculate and coat dishes.
+If the mesh is torn or the plastic housing is cracked, it’s time to replace the filter assembly.
+A damaged filter lets food particles recirculate and coat your dishes.

 Step 2: Clean the Lower Spray Arm